-The OnePlus Buds Z2 is selling like a hot cake in other countries, but in the Indian market, some are liking it, and some are having mixed feelings.
+The OnePlus Buds Z2 is selling like a hot cake in other countries, but in the Indian market, some users are praising it, and some are having mixed feelings about it.

-Many reviewers are praising it as one of the best TWS under 5000, but some are opposing them.
+Many users have claimed it as one of the best TWS under 5000, but some are opposing them.

 So what’s the truth?
 Is OnePlus Buds Z2 worth buying?

-Here are the things that we have liked and disliked about the OnePlus Buds Z2.
+Here are the things we have liked and disliked about the OnePlus Buds Z2.